PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

-For instance, if you want to deploy a simple application composed of a web server, a frontend and a database, you will need to install all the required dependencies in the server, maybe update root config and create system service to automatically restart it on fail, manage volumes and so on...
+For instance, if you want to deploy a simple application composed of a web server, a frontend and a database, you will need to install all the required dependencies in the server, maybe update root config and create system services to automatically restart it on fail, manage volumes and so on...

 You've understood it, manually manage a stack is complex and painful.<br>
-This is why Docker exist, with it, you can easily package your application into containers and manage independently or together the containers.
+This is why Docker exist, with it you can easily package your application into containers that you can manage independently or together.

 This dynamic follows the way of [DevOps](https://aws.amazon.com/devops/what-is-devops/), it's a philosophy and set of practices to improve the delivery process from build to release and monitoring.

-Here's a simple schema of the devops workflow
+Here's a simple schema of the devops workflow:

 ![devops workflow](../../../.github/assets/software_devops_workflow.jpeg)

-This subject is focus on docker and containers building & management.
-It's on one the most important part of the devops.
+This subject is focused on docker and containers building & management.
+It's one the most important part of DevOps.

 ## Step 0 - Setup

 Let's install [Docker](https://docs.docker.com/engine/install/fedora/)
-engine with his CLI and [docker-compose](https://docs.docker.com/compose/install/).
+engine with his CLI and [docker compose](https://docs.docker.com/compose/install/linux).

 ### Installation